global-121/121-platform/tools/README.md

    - Set `GLOBAL_121_WEB_ROOT` to the absolute path of the deployment location of the web-apps
    - Set `GITHUB_WEBHOOK_SECRET` to the value configured on [GitHub](https://github.com/global-121/121-platform/settings/hooks)

+2. Install Node if not yet available through /usr/bin/nodejs on your environment

+         sudo apt install nodejs

-2. Enable the webhook service:
+3. Enable the webhook service:

          cp tools/webhook.service /etc/systemd/system/webhook.service
          sudo service webhook start
          sudo service webhook status

-3. Expose service with Apache2.
+4. Expose service with Apache2.
    See above, [Hosting > Apache2](#apache2).

 ---